 The candidate is responsible for organizing the logistics of their Aptitude Colloquium Exam.
-This includes identifying a chairperson, finding a 1.5-hour time slot in which the Aptitude Colloquium takes place, and finding a room in which it takes place.
+This includes identifying a chairperson, finding a 1.5-hour time slot in which the Aptitude Colloquium and discussion takes place, and finding a room in which it takes place.
 Timeliness will be critical to this.

-Only USYS professors (assistant, associate and full) at ETH can serve as the chair of the aptitude colloquium - see below for a list and email addresses.
+Any professor at USYS (and even within ETH) can serve as the chair of the aptitude colloquium, including assistant, associate and full professors, as well as adjunct professors (Titular Professors).
 IBZ professors have all agreed to serve in this role if requested by an IBZ doctoral student, if the request comes at a reasonable time (2-3 months before, minimum).
-We recommend you involve the Chairperson in the scheduling decision (a polling app like whenisgood will be important).
+You can also feel free to ask a non-IBZ professor if you like.
+Regardless, we recommend you involve the Chairperson in the scheduling decision (a polling app like whenisgood could be helpful).
 If you have trouble finding a Chair, we suggest you ask your supervisor to help, and potentially ask them to bring your request to an IBZ IL meeting (once a month, first Monday - but not in the summer).

-IBZ professors who can be Chair of the Aptitude Colloquium for IBZ students
+IBZ professors who can be Chair of the Aptitude Colloquium

+· · · · · · · · · · · · · · · · · · ·

+Jake Alexander - jake.alexander@usys.ethz.ch

-Sebastian Bonhoeffer - seb@env.ethz.ch
+Sebastian Bonhoeffer 1 - seb@env.ethz.ch

-Tom Crowther - tom.crowther@usys.ethz.ch

 Alex Hall - alex.hall@env.ethz.ch

-Janneke Hille Ris Lambers - janneke.hillerislambers@usys.ethz.ch
+Janneke Hille Ris Lambers -

+janneke.hillerislambers@usys.ethz.ch

+Rolf Holderegger 1 - rolf.holderegger@wsl.ch

 Jukka Jokela - jokela@env.ethz.ch

-Bruce McDonald - bruce.mcdonald@usys.ethz.ch
+Monika Mauerhofer - monika.maurhofer@usys.ethz.ch 1